David Greenberger

-David Greenberger (born June 26, 1954, in Pennsylvania) is an American artist, writer and radio commentator best known for his Duplex Planet series of zines, comic books, CDs, and spoken word performances and radio plays.
+David Greenberger (born June 26, 1954) is an American artist, writer and radio commentator best known for his Duplex Planet series of zines, comic books, CDs, and spoken word performances and radio plays.
 From 1996 to 2009, he was a frequent contributor of essays and music reviews for National Public Radio.

 Biography

 Greenberger grew up in northwestern Pennsylvania on the shores of Lake Erie.

 In 1979, having just completed a degree in fine arts as a painter, Greenberger took a job as activities director at a nursing home in Boston.
 On his first day, he met the residents of the nursing home and abandoned painting in favor of conversation.
 "This is my art," he said.
 In this unexpected setting, Greenberger found an unusual medium and a desire to portray the people he met as living human beings instead of "just repositories of their memories or the wisdom of the ages."
 Instead of collecting oral history about significant events, Greenberger focused on talking one-on-one with ordinary people about ordinary things—the joy of a close shave or answers to "Can you fight city hall?".